March 1, 2021

 That cycle continued for a long time.
 I test something out, get some feedback, turn it back around and keep moving.
 The app evolved over the course of a couple of years and became more than just a little playground.
 We're talking all day hike recording with mountaineering specific stats (i.e. percent oxygen, ascent rates,…), listings for a collection of the most visited mountains with detailed info for planning, an awesome way to catalog, share, and relive those adventures, plus a lot of attention to detail to make it a good app.
 Somewhere in there the app even got a name, Landscape.

-The app is about 2 and a half months away from being released on the app store (though the beta is publicly available), and I am so nervous.
+The app is about 2 and a half months away from being released on the app store, and I am so nervous.
 I know the launch attention this app gets won't make it or break it.
 Knowing my audience, motivation, and plans keep me focused on the horizon.
 Though this community of mountaineers and alpinists are so welcoming and worth building for that I want the app to be the best that it can for this big event.

 All in all I know Landscape has a bright future.
 I'm excited about my long and short term plans for the app as well as the community I'm serving.
 If nothing else I will have at least made something to collect and share our adventures.